Yu-no: Legacy

-Many English media outlets perceived YU-NO as influential when discussing its remake or anime adaptation in 2019.
+Many English media outlets perceived Yu-no as influential when discussing its remake or anime adaptation in 2019.
 Anime News Network said it "was incredibly popular for its time and likely inspired a lot of media after its release" and they noted its premise is "adjacent to Steins;Gate."
-According to Nintendo World Report, visual novels such as Ace Attorney, Fate/stay night and Steins;Gate owe their success to YU-NO. Digitally Downloaded described the branching timeline system as influential, with it having "opened the door for visual novels to become more elaborate and have a greater range of narrative arcs, without requiring the player to replay the game over and over again."
-According to Nintendo Life, "the modern visual novel genre would simply not exist without" YU-NO.
+Nintendo World Report held it as having paved the way for multiple successful visual novels, and Digitally Downloaded described how the branching timeline system is considered influential by having increased visual novels' narrative arc variety.
+Nintendo Life stated that "the modern visual novel genre would simply not exist without" Yu-no.

-Japanese philosopher Hiroki Azuma discusses YU-NO in his 2001 book Otaku: Japan's Database Animals.
+Japanese philosopher Hiroki Azuma discusses Yu-no in his 2001 book Otaku: Japan's Database Animals.
 He describes a "double-layer" of consumption, where not only otaku engage with the drama of individual works, but said works also become mere "simulacra" remixed from their elements (such as moe tropes or game assets) which form a collective element "database" to consume.
-He views that since YU-NO has a dual story structure – with on one hand the separate narratives per girl ("level of the simulacra") assembled onscreen by the game "system", and movement between story branches to collect items ("level of the database") on the other – the timeline map makes the system behind the drama and hence such dual consumption, in part, visible.
-As such, with protagonist Takuya existing at both of these levels simultaneously, Azuma argues YU-NO becomes an exemplar of postmodernism.
+He views that since Yu-no has a dual story structure – with on one hand the separate narratives per girl ("level of the simulacra") assembled onscreen by the game "system", and movement between story branches to collect items ("level of the database") on the other – the timeline map makes the system behind the drama and hence such dual consumption, in part, visible.
+As such, with protagonist Takuya existing at both of these levels simultaneously, Azuma argues Yu-no becomes an exemplar of postmodernism.
 Further analysing the game, Azuma associates the splitting of timelines with splitting of the mind after the loss of the Father, and in turn associates that with the loss of a grand narrative (a society's unified worldview) leading to smaller narratives coexisting.
-Azuma in his final comments sees YU-NO as "a work constructed with extreme care".
+Azuma in his final comments sees Yu-no as "a work constructed with extreme care".